hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 #### R&D Department

-The R&D department accesses a series of virtual machines in the HPE GreenLake for Private Cloud service.
+The R&D department accesses a series of virtual machines in the HPE GreenLake for Private Cloud Enterprise: Virtual Machines service.
 Since the service is managed by the IT department, these users do not need administrative rights.

 #### Data Science Users